 The consolidated financial statements are prepared on a going concern basis and have been presented in Canadian dollars, which is the Trust's functional currency.
 The consolidated financial statements are prepared on the historical cost basis with the exception of investment properties and the liabilities related to unit-based compensation expense, which are measured at fair value.
 The accounting policies set out below have been applied consistently to all periods as presented in these consolidated financial statements unless otherwise indicated.
-Standards issued but not yet effective for the current accounting year are described in note 2(q).
 Standards issued and adopted for the period are described in note 2(p).